aolivier23/skyline/README.md

   the sky dome so that clouds can partially occlude sunlight.
 - Set sky dome radius based on tallest loaded building on CPU?  sendToGPU() would be a good time to do that.
 - I could map a texture onto the "sun" if I want to simulate the moon instead.
+- Move sun with mouse in builder.
+When sun is double-clicked, move sun's center to mouse position on sky dome.